 Waterford to Kilkenny – Combining Historical Trails

-On a journey from Waterford to Kilkenny, you will visit cities that have become symbolic of the rich urban history of Ireland.
-Both have become cities of an accolade.
+On a journey from Waterford to Kilkenny, you will visit cities symbolic of Ireland’s rich urban history.
+Both have become cities of accolade.
 Where adventure-seeking Vikings and zealous Norman invaders came and made their mark, imposed their ideas, and laid the characteristics of each city as they stand today.

-Alongside the singular ancient relics whose crumbling walls echo the stories of 5,000 years from their rolling green and hilltop settings, Ireland’s Ancient East preserves in its cities the very foundations of the country’s civil growth.
+In European history, the Middle Ages, or the medieval period lasted from the 5th to the 15th century.
+Alongside the singular ancient relics whose crumbling walls echo the stories of 5,000 years from their rolling green and hilltop settings, Ireland’s Ancient East preserves the very foundations of the country’s civil growth in its cities.

 READ MORE: Kilkenny Medieval Mile – The First Medieval Capital of Ireland.